mynaparrot/plugNmeet-docs/blog/2025-11-02-true-white-label-video-conferencing.md

 We do the opposite.
 Our `getClientFiles` API gives you a list of all the raw JavaScript and CSS files that make up our client application.
 This allows you to **inject these files directly into your own application's HTML**.

 **Why is this a game-changer?**
-*   **No More `<iframe>`:** The plugNmeet client runs as a native part of your own page.
-This means your own CSS, your own JavaScript, and your own HTML can directly interact with the video client.
+*   **No More `<iframe>` Sandbox:** By running in the same DOM context as your main application, the boundaries are broken.
+Your application's global CSS can cascade and style the client, and your own JavaScript can directly interact with it.
-*   **Deeper Integration:** Feel like your own page.
+*   **Deeper Integration:** This two-way street allows your application to listen for events from the client and send commands to it, enabling a seamless functional integration that feels native to your user, which is impossible to achieve with a restrictive `<iframe>`.

 This approach transforms plugNmeet from an "embedded tool" into a true **headless UI component library** for building real-time communication.